 (m) Procedures for monitoring and measuring results, data analysis and product improvement.

-In addition, the manufacturer has to fulfill further requirements, such as the system for post-market surveillance (Market Observation, PMS, PMCF), information on the labeling of MP, the reporting system, the update of the Technical Documentation for Medical Devices (Annex II and Annex III of the MDR) and many more.
+In addition, the manufacturer has to fulfill further requirements, such as the system for Post-Market Surveillance (Market Observation, PMS, PMCF), information on the labeling of MP, the reporting system, the update of the Technical Documentation for Medical Devices (Annex II and Annex III of the MDR) and many more.

 These minimum requirements are not fully congruent with the Quality Management Standard EN ISO 13485.
 Certification of the above mentioned system is not mandatory.
 Certification by a Notified Body or, in other cases, by a Certification Body simplifies some procedures.
 The standard EN ISO 13485 (“Medical Devices – Quality Management Systems – Requirements for Regulatory Purposes”) is decisive for all Medical Devices.
 This standard defines the requirements for a corresponding Quality Management System.
 Successful implementation is then confirmed by certification (initial certification).